tomasaschan/bari-montecarlo/README.md

     10e-9
     2e-9
     1e3
-    2
-    "data/nist_clean_scaled.dat" "data/nist_clean_scaled.dat"
-    15.58 15.58
-    1e3 1.1e3
-    14.5341 14.5341
+    3
+    "data/N2+.dat" "data/N2+B.dat" "data/N2C.dat"

 ## Postprocessing

-The data is plotted in [gnuplot](http://www.gnuplot.info/), using the shellscript `plot.sh` which takes as a command line argument the name of the data file to plot.
-The shellscript processes the data file with an awk script
+The data is plotted in [gnuplot](http://www.gnuplot.info/), using various plotting scripts.
+Look at them individually to see how they work.

-A shortcut for this is also available through
+A few shortcuts for plottin are also available through

+    $ make ploteedf
-    $ make plotlast
+    $ make plotratecoeffs

 and the plots can be shown via e.g. `eog *.png`, or conveniently